 Should the hit-and-run driver be identified after you were charged a deductible for your property damage, you must be repaid.
 Your insurance company will also seek to be reimbursed by the negligent driver’s carrier in a legal process call subrogation.

-As I mentioned above, punitive damages are always at play when drivers first cause harm, then flee the scene, so you may be owed far more than the deductible.
+As I mentioned above, punitive damages are always at play when drivers cause harm then flee the scene of the accident.
+So, you may be owed far more than the deductible.
 If you have questions about this issue, feel free to contact us at no charge.